apache/fineract/README.md

 1. Create Eclipse project files into the Fineract project by running `./gradlew cleanEclipse eclipse`
 2. Import the fineract-provider project into your Eclipse workspace (File->Import->General->Existing Projects into Workspace, choose root directory fineract/fineract-provider)
+3. Import the OpenJPA Enhance Tool configuration into your Eclipse workspace (File->Import->Run/Debug->Launch Configurations, choose directory fineract/config)
-3. Do a clean build of the project in Eclipse (Project->Clean...)
+4. Do a clean build of the project in Eclipse (Project->Clean...)
+5. Run the OpenJPA Enhance Tool (Run->External Tools->OpenJPA Enhance Tool) for your project
-3. Run / debug Fineract by right clicking on org.apache.fineract.ServerApplication class and choosing Run As / Debug As -> Java Application.
+6. Run / debug Fineract by right clicking on org.apache.fineract.ServerApplication class and choosing Run As / Debug As -> Java Application.
 All normal Eclipse debugging features (breakpoints, watchpoints etc) should work as expected.

 If you change the project settings (dependencies etc) in Gradle, you should redo step 1 and refresh the project in Eclipse.
+If you change any of the domain classes or clean the project in Eclipse, you should rerun the OpenJPA Enhance Tool (step 5)

 You can also use Eclipse Junit support to run tests in Eclipse (Run As->Junit Test)